CADViewer/cadviewer-testapp-react-01/README.md

 **NOTE:** With this download, use the NodeJS CAD conversion server: https://github.com/CADViewer/cadviewer-conversion-server

-6: The converter folder structure contains a larger set of fonts, installed in /cadviewer/converters/ax2022/windows/fonts/, but a fuller set of fonts can be installed.
+6: The converter folder structure contains a larger set of fonts, installed in /cadviewer/converters/ax2022/windows/fonts/, but a fuller set of fonts can be installed, found on our [download](https://cadviewer.com/download) site.

 Read the sections on installing and handling [Fonts](https://tailormade.com/ax2020techdocs/installation/fonts/) in [AutoXchange 2022 TechDocs](https://tailormade.com/ax2020techdocs/) and [TroubleShooting](https://tailormade.com/ax2020techdocs/troubleshooting/).